For women who are tired of surviving in ways they’ve already outgrown.

 More lovable.

-Healing often deepens when we stop fighting ourselves quite so hard.
+Healing often begins to deepen when we stop fighting ourselves quite so hard.

 When we begin asking: